The Bellicose Welsh

 … Earl Hugh [of Chester] came to his territory with a multitude of forces, and built castles and strongholds after the manner of the French, and became lord over the land.
 He built a castle in Anglesey, and another in Arfon ...
 He built another in Bangor and another in Meirionnydd.

-In Domesday Book (1086), though, it is Robert of Rhuddlan who is holding “North Wales” directly from King William I (d.1087).
-Geffrei Gaimar, the 12th century poet-chronicler, says William I’s son and successor, William II (William Rufus), gave Earl Hugh “North Wales … to advance his honour” (Lines 6043–6044), but in whimsical circumstances at a grand court that actually took place in 1099, which Gaimar has moved earlier in Rufus’s reign for dramatic effect.
+In the Domesday Book (1086), though, it is Robert of Rhuddlan who is holding “North Wales” directly from King William I (d.1087).
+Geffrei Gaimar, the 12th century poet-chronicler, says William I’s son and successor, William II (William Rufus), gave Earl Hugh “North Wales … to advance his honour” (lines 6043–6044), but in whimsical circumstances at a grand court that actually took place in 1099, which Gaimar has moved earlier in Rufus’s reign for dramatic effect.
 Modern historians John Edward Lloyd and Frank Barlow (for example) have ‘North Wales’ pass to Earl Hugh following Robert of Rhuddlan’s death, at which time Hugh builds the castles mentioned in the History.[*]

 Orderic Vitalis (HE VIII: iii, 284–6) tells the story of Robert of Rhuddlan’s death.
 According to Orderic, on 3rd July in the year, by implication, 1088, Robert attacked a pirate band, led by “Gruffudd, king of the Welsh”, which had landed at the Great Orme.
 Robert was killed, and his head was mounted atop a ship’s mast as a trophy.
 Robert’s men set-off after the pirate ships, but abandoned the chase when Gruffudd and his men threw Robert’s head into the sea.
 Problematically, Gruffudd ap Cynan was a prisoner in Chester between 1081 and 1093 or 1097.
 Orderic, however, says that Robert’s body was recovered and buried at St Werburgh’s Abbey, Chester, which had been recently built by Earl Hugh.
 The point being that Hugh did not begin the process of transforming the church dedicated to St Werburgh at Chester, which was served by secular canons, into a Benedictine abbey until autumn 1092.
 In consequence, the date of Robert of Rhuddlan’s death is widely given as 3rd July 1093.
 By this token, it is possible for Gruffudd ap Cynan to have been responsible for the death, as indicated by Orderic, but there is a major objection – it is not mentioned in the History of Gruffudd ap Cynan, nor by Gruffudd’s court poet, Meilyr Brydydd, in his elegy – and some scholars find it difficult to accept.[*]